 Egger’s Homemade Ice Cream Parlor opened in 1932 on Castleton Avenue and Broadway next to the Capital movie theater.
 The original Egger’s was owned by Mr. Richie Egger.

-At the end of 2014, he sold the ice cream parlor to long time employee Ms. Danielle Raleigh.
-As current owner Ms. Raleigh runs the ice cream parlor with her father Dan, who assists making ice cream, mother Jeanne who works on the accounting and supply runs, sister Erin who is a veteran waitress after 8 summers scooping at the shoppe and brother Brian who has quickly picked up the family trade.
+At the end of 2014, he sold the ice cream parlor to longtime employee Ms. Danielle Raleigh.
+As the current owner, Ms. Raleigh runs the ice cream parlor with her father Dan, who assists making ice cream, mother Jeanne who works on the accounting and supply runs, sister Erin who is a veteran waitress after 8 summers scooping at the shoppe and brother Brian who has quickly picked up the family trade.
 At any given time, you are guaranteed to see at least one Raleigh representative behind the counter!

 Serving scoop by scoop to the Staten Island community since 1932, Egger’s Ice Cream Parlor is a Staten Island staple.

 After many requests from South Shore customers, Egger’s Ice Cream Parlor has opened a more convenient window-service pop-up location on the beautiful grounds of Historic Richmond Town in a structure designed to represent a 1920s American diner.
 Join us in the perfect setting for Staten Islanders to enjoy an Egger’s sundae outside in the fresh air!